-Guatemala is facing a moment of grave crisis in its struggle to promote the rule of law and accountability, following decades of conflict.
-Key achievements must be safeguarded and the rights of human rights defenders protected, says ISHR
+Guatemala faces a grave crisis as efforts to hold the powerful to account following decades of conflict are being undermined.
+Key achievements must be safeguarded and the rights of defenders protected, said ISHR in a statement to the Human Rights Council.